Regex-Radar/regex-radar/README.md

 ## ⚙️ Core Concept

-A toolkit for developing & maintaining Regular Expressions powered by the Language Service Protocol:
+A toolkit for developing & maintaining Regular Expressions powered by a LSP Server:

 - Detects regex literals and constructor calls in your code.
 - Indexes and lists them in a sidebar.